 Worship is, quite simply, making much of God.
 The word comes from the Old English word weorthscipe, which means "worthship."
 In other words, worship means ascribing worth to something.
 When we worship God, we're acknowledging that He is of greater worth than anyone or anything else.
-We accomplish this through our obedience, our service, and our praise.;
+We accomplish this through our obedience, our service, and our praise.

 One of the best definitions of worship comes from Mark Dever: “Worship is a total life orientation of engaging with God on the terms that He proposes and in the way that He provides.
 Our reasonable service of New Testament worship is to present our whole selves as living sacrifices, holy and acceptable to God (Rom.
 12:1-2; cf. also 1 Cor.
 10:31; Col. 3:17).
 So music is a subset of our corporate worship, and corporate worship is a subset of our total-life worship" (Deliberate Church, page 115).

 We realize that the Bible does not prescribe any particular genre of music, so we sing both classical hymns and contemporary worship songs.
 We strive to sing words that are based on the Bible, theologically accurate, and related to the day's sermon.
 The sermon comes directly from the Bible.
-We encourage you to listen to a sermon online.

 Other things you should know about our worship services: